6 Practical Performance Management Models to Choose From

-One of the key responsibilities of the HR department is managing employee performance, which can make a vital contribution to how the organization as a whole is functioning.
+One of the key responsibilities of the human resources (HR) department is managing employee performance, which can make a vital contribution to how the organization as a whole is functioning.

-Every business is different, so there’s no such thing as a ‘one-size-fits-all’ performance management model that will deliver results for every employer.
+Every business is different, so there's no such thing as a ‘one-size-fits-all' performance appraisal model that will deliver results for every employer.

 Considering the unique traits, needs and goals of the company will help you find an approach to performance management that really works for you.
-Here are some specific models that could help you get the best out of your people:
+Here are some specific models and frameworks that could help you get the best out of your people.

-According to Michael Armstrong, author of Armstrong’s Handbook of Performance Management, employee performance management should be a continuous, self-renewing cycle that sets individual and team goals in line with the strategic aims of the organization.
+According to Michael Armstrong, author of Armstrong's Handbook of Performance Management, employee performance management should be a continuous, self-renewing cycle that sets team and individual employee goals in line with the organization's strategic aims

 Key steps in the process include: